HSinghHira/MC.Hira.im/en/meteor/glazed/index.md

 ## Why the Author is Trustworthy

-The author, realnnpg, is an active member of the Minecraft modding community, as evidenced by their GitHub profile ([realnnpg GitHub](https://github.com/realnnpg/)) and personal website ([nnpg.dev](https://nnpg.dev)).
+The author, 'nnpg', is an active member of the Minecraft modding community, as evidenced by their ([GitHub profile](https://github.com/realnnpg/)) and personal website ([nnpg.dev](https://nnpg.dev)).
 At 15 years old, they are learning Java, a key language for Minecraft modding, and have a passion for the game.
 They maintain multiple repositories, including Glazed and HackDisabler, showing ongoing engagement in mod development.
 The Glazed repository includes clear installation instructions and a Discord server for support ([Glazed Discord](https://discord.gg/TCQDpG8ByY)), indicating a commitment to user assistance.
 While Glazed is relatively new and lacks widespread reviews, the author’s transparency and community involvement suggest reliability.
 However, as with any mod, users should exercise caution and verify downloads to ensure safety.

 ## Using Glazed